cameronbraid/spring-integration-sandbox-fork/strict-ordering/README.txt

 > Spring Integration
 > Active MQ

-It's probably easiest to import this project as an existing Maven projectinto Eclipse and create Run Configurations to launch the processes
+It's probably easiest to import this project as an existing Maven project into Eclipse and create Run Configurations to launch a Run Configuration for each process.
+Alternately, you can run these from maven using profiles, although I haven't figured out how to run the verification test this way while excluding it from the main build.

 1. Start DispatcherMain
-Launch DispatcherMain from Eclipse
+Launch DispatcherMain from Eclipse or open a command shell in the project directory
+> mvn test -Pdispatcher

 2. Start 3 server instances
 ServerMain uses a command line argument to resolve its configuration.
 The value can be server1, server2, or server3.
-Start one instance each. e.g.,
->java ...ServerMain server1
->java ...ServerMain server2
->java ...ServerMain server3

-Create a 3 Eclipse Run Configurations, for ServerMain and assign the corresponding argument to each one.
-Launch each server once.
+Start one instance each.
+Create a 3 Eclipse Run Configurations, for ServerMain and assign the corresponding argument to each, or open three command shells:
+>mvn test -Pserver -DserverName=<serverName> in each.

 3. Start the Client.
 Two command line arguments are required.
 The destination queue name and the number of servers. e.g.,

-> java ...Client queue.ordered 3
+Client queue.ordered 3, or

+>mvn test -Pclient

 4. Run ServerTest as a Junit test.
+(Doesn't currently run from maven, unless you remove the <exclusions> in the surefire plugin configuration).